Sitdance enhances the lives of our elders through seated dance programmes.

-Meaningful and known movements engage cellular memory in the muscles.
-This reduces the reliance on brain memory, enabling elders with dementia to participate.
+Meaningful movements engage cellular reducing the reliance on brain memory.
+This enables elders with dementia to engage.
 The especially composed music functions as a non-verbal memory support.

 ‘Dance to Remember’ is a course consisting of multiple sessions that build skills and confidence with time.
-The thorough pedagogical approach enables participant to learn.
-“Contrary to what one might expect, I have witnessed people with dementia remembering new Sitdances after a few sessions”, says Marcel.
+The thorough pedagogical approach enables participant to learn. people with dementia do still learn!

 ‘Rhythm Beat (dementia) Blues’ trailer: